Top Gut Health Supplements That Support Your Microbiome

 Food sources: Garlic, onions, leeks, asparagus, artichokes, oats, green bananas, chicory root, legumes

-Use when: Fibre intake is low, after antibiotics, during gut repair, when seeking microbial diversity
+Take supplements: When fibre intake is low, after antibiotics, during gut repair, when seeking microbial diversity

 Usage recommendation: Start with small doses to avoid bloating; can be mixed into smoothies, yoghurts or water; best taken with meals